GriffinCanCode/prism/design-docs/README.md

 The Prism compiler acts as a coding partner:
 - Measures code cohesion and suggests improvements
 - Provides context-aware error messages that explain both the problem and the solution
-- Offers AI-powered refactoring suggestions
+- Exports rich metadata that enables sophisticated external tool suggestions

 ### Safety by Design
 - **Immutability by default**: Variables can't change unless explicitly marked mutable